pyrddlgym-project/pyRDDLGym/docs/jax.rst

     a = \frac{1}{1 + e^{-w \theta}},

 where :math:`\theta` are the trainable action parameters and :math:`w` is a hyper-parameter controlling the sharpness.
+At test time, the action is aliased by evaluating the expression :math:`a > 0.5`, or equivalently :math:`\theta > 0`.
-This can be controlled in JaxPlan by setting ``wrap_sigmoid``.
+This setting can be controlled in JaxPlan by setting ``wrap_sigmoid``.

 .. warning::
    If ``wrap_sigmoid = True``, then ``w`` should be specified in ``policy_hyperparams`` dictionary per boolean action fluent.

-At test time, the action is aliased by evaluating the expression :math:`a > 0.5`, or equivalently :math:`\theta > 0`.

 Box Constraints
 ^^^^^^^^^^^^^^^^^^^